MuaazBayat/software-design-project/services/matchmaking/README.md

 * Preserves the match record for historical purposes

-* *ypically called when a conversation naturally ends
+* typically called when a conversation naturally ends

 Parameters: